nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     - Pros: Less effort to maintain the previous test case as this implementation makes only minor modification on previous classes.
     - Cons: Too much duplication and maintenance of actual code (Another copy of UniqueList need to be created and maintained).

-Aspect: Should user be allowed to edit archived application directly?
+Aspect: Should the user be allowed to edit archived application directly?

 - Alternative 1 (current choice): User are allowed to edit archived application
-    - Pros: A more convenient usage for user.
+    - Pros: A more convenient usage for the user.
     - Cons: Less "hidden" nature of archiving data.
 - Alternative 2: User are not allow to edit archived application
     - Pros: Usage of archive is more intuitive as archive applications are only used for future references.
-    - Cons: Inconvenient usage as user need to retrieve archived application before editing it.
+    - Cons: Inconvenient usage as the user need to retrieve archived application before editing it.
-- Alternative 1 is chosen in this case by referencing Whatsapp archived chat where user can still send message (make modification) in the archived chat.
+- Alternative 1 is chosen in this case by referencing Whatsapp archived chat where the user can still send message (make modification) in the archived chat.

 ### Interview Feature